How to Create a Bloodborne Pathogen Exposure Control Plan

 What are the penalties for non-compliance with the exposure control plan requirements?

 Non-compliance with OSHA's Bloodborne Pathogens Standard results in significant penalties for employers.
 Violation leads to citations, fines, and enforcement actions by OSHA inspectors.
-Penalties vary depending on the severity of the breach, the employer's history of compliance, and other factors.
+Penalties vary depending on the severity of the breach, the employer’s history of compliance, the size of the organization, and whether violations are repeated or willful.

 Failure to comply with the exposure control plan requirements increases the risk of exposure incidents, employee injuries, and legal liabilities for the employer.
 Therefore, employers must ensure full compliance with OSHA regulations and maintain effective exposure control plans to protect the health and safety of their workers.